In search of the best printing process for your branded workwear? Look no further than this article.

 It really is down to personal preference.

 Embroidery gives your garment a more refined look.
 We usually suggest this method be used for company logos as it will give your clothing a more professional look, but will only work well with certain designs.

 Printing is the best option if your design is very detailed or has gradients (i.e. where there are several shades of the same colour in a design).

 Still can’t decide?

 We recommend a chat with one of our experts who can help you decide what method to use and give you a quote.
 You can count on Chelmer Print to not only meet but exceed all your needs and requests.
-We can supply both printed and embroidered garments and can offer impartial advice as to the best process to use for your branded workwear.
+We can supply both printed and embroidered garments and offer impartial advice on the best process to use for your branded workwear.

 Get Your Garment Personalised With Us Now!

-Whether you are looking for embroidered or printed t-shirt, hoodies, sweatshirts, polo shirts, workwear, chefs wear & hospitality clothing, uniforms, or headwear we have a wide range of clothing which we can supply.
+Whether you are looking for embroidered or printed t-shirts, hoodies, sweatshirts, polo shirts, workwear, chef’s wear & hospitality clothing, uniforms, or headwear we have a wide range of clothing which we can supply.
 To view our full catalogue visit our Clothing page here: Chelmer Print Clothing & Workwear

 Printed Russell Hoodie from Chelmer Print.